 All employees and directors must acknowledge that all non-public information concerning Company, customer, depositor, and director information is considered confidential and is to be used for Company purposes only.
 The use of such information for personal, familial, or other gain is unethical and illegal under applicable federal and state laws and regulations.
-Information regarding any business conducted cannot be disclosed to outside individuals (unless required by law or authorized by the Company) and may not be used for personal gain.
-In the event an employee or director believes disclosure of non-public information concerning the Company is required by law, the employee or director will, to the extent possible, notify the Company of the request for non-public information so that the Company may, in its discretion and at its sole expense, seek a protective or other order from the court or other governmental authority with jurisdiction over the request.
+Information regarding any business conducted cannot be disclosed to outside individuals (unless required by law or authorized by Live Oak) and may not be used for personal gain.
+In the event an employee or director believes disclosure of non-public information concerning Live Oak is required by law, the employee or director will, to the extent possible, notify Live Oak of the request for non-public information so that Live Oak may, in its discretion and at its sole expense, seek a protective or other order from the court or other governmental authority with jurisdiction over the request.

-In addition, all published information (both for internal and external use), developed programs, and equipment are the property of the Company and are reserved for use by employees of the Company.
+In addition, all published information (both for internal and external use), developed programs, and equipment are the property of Live Oak and are reserved for use by employees of Live Oak.
 Use of these materials for any other purpose may constitute copyright infringement and/or theft.